 When to see a doctor

-If you have a primary care doctor, talk to him or her about your bulimia symptoms and feelings.
-Or seek help directly from a mental health provider.
-If you're reluctant to seek treatment, try to work up the courage to confide in someone about what you're going through, whether it's a friend or loved one, a health care professional, a teacher, a faith leader, or someone else you trust.
-They can help you take the first steps to successful bulimia treatment.
+Talk to your primary care provider or a mental health provider about your bulimia symptoms and feelings.
+If you're reluctant to seek treatment, confide in someone about what you're going through, whether it's a friend or loved one, a teacher, a faith leader or someone else you trust.
+He or she can help you take the first steps to successful bulimia treatment.

 Helping a loved one with bulimia symptoms

 The exact cause of bulimia is unknown.
-As with other mental illnesses, there are many possible factors that could play a role in the development of eating disorders, such as genes, certain behaviors, psychological disorders, and family and societal influences:
+There are many possible factors that could play a role in the development of eating disorders.
+But biology, emotional health, societal expectations and other factors increase your risk.

 Bulimia may cause numerous serious and even life-threatening complications.
-Possible complications of bulimia include:
+Possible complications include: